 The amount of assistance earned is determined on a prorated basis.
 For example, if a student completed 30 percent of the payment period or period of enrollment, the student earns 30 percent of the assistance he or she was originally scheduled to receive.
 Once the student has completed more than 60 percent of the payment period or period of enrollment, he or she earns all the assistance scheduled for that period.

 A student who did not receive all of the funds earned may be due a post-withdrawal disbursement.
-If a post-withdrawal disbursement includes loan funds, the institution must receive the student’s permission before it can disburse them.
+If a post-withdrawal disbursement includes loan funds, the university must receive the student’s permission before it can disburse them.
 A student may choose to decline some or all of the loan funds so that he or she does not incur additional debt.
-The institution may automatically use all or a portion of the post –withdrawal disbursement of grant funds to pau for tuition fees, and room and board charges (as contracted with the institution).
-The institution needs the student’s permission to use the post-withdrawal grant disbursement for all other school charges.
+The university may automatically use all or a portion of the post-withdrawal disbursement of grant funds to pay for tuition, fees, and room and board charges (as contracted with the university).
+The university needs the student’s permission to use the post-withdrawal grant disbursement for all other school charges.
 A student who chooses not to grant permission will be offered the funds.
-However, it may be in the student’s best interest to allow the institution to keep the funds to reduce debt.
+However, it may be in the student’s best interest to allow the university to keep the funds to reduce debt.

 Any amount of unearned grant funds the student must return is called an overpayment.
-The maximum amount of a grant overpayment must be repaid is half of the grant funds received or scheduled to be received.
-The student must make arrangements with the institution or the Department of Education to return the unearned that funds.
+The maximum amount of a grant overpayment that must be repaid is half of the grant funds received or scheduled to be received.
+The student must make arrangements with the university or the Department of Education to return the unearned grant funds.

-The requirements for Title IV program funds when a student withdraws are separate from any refund policy that the institution may have.
-UWest’s refund policy may be found in this catalog under tuition and Fees.
-A student may still owe funds to the institution to cover unpaid institutional charges.
-The institution may also charge a student for any Title IV program funds that the school is required to return.
+The requirements for Title IV program funds when a student withdraws are separate from any refund policy that the university may have.
+UWest’s refund policy may be found in the catalog under Tuition and Fees.
+A student may still owe funds to the university to cover unpaid institutional charges.
+The university may also charge a student for any Title IV program funds that the school is required to return.

-The Register’s Office is the designated office of record where students provide notification of withdrawal.
-The last drop date will be used as the withdrawal date in the calculation.
+The Registrar’s Office is the designated office of record where students provide notification of withdrawal.
+The withdrawal date is determined by the Registrar’s Office and will be used as the withdrawal date in the calculation.
 The amount that could have been disbursed will be determined by the enrollment status as of the date the student completely withdraws.